 Storage basins are needed to offset the increase in runoff created by new development, so that flooding potential is not increased on downstream properties.

 The ordinance states "a watercourse may not be altered" unless a professional engineer certifies that the alterations do not increase the flood levels, and will not increase flood hazards within, upstream or downstream of the altered portion of the watercourse.
-Watercourses with a capacity of 50 c.f.s. or greater within the ESL area cannot be manipulated since they are required to be maintained in their natural state.
+Watercourses with a 100-year peak discharge rate of 50 cfs or greater within the ESL area cannot be altered since they are required to be maintained in their natural state, unless a wash modification permit is obtained.
+In order to qualify for a wash modification permit, an applicant must demonstrate hardship, minimizing disturbance, context-senstive design, and revegetation plans, subject to the Zoning Administrator's approval.

-This is generally discouraged, and is actually prohibited by ordinance in certain situations.
+This is generally discouraged, and is actually prohibited by ordinance in most situations.
 The ordinance also prohibits the obstruction of a watercourse or the reduction in the capacity of a watercourse.
-It is prohibited if the wash is to be preserved in its natural state, such as in the ESL areas.

 Why can't the washes be left in their natural state?

 They can be if property owners are willing to do so, and in some instances it is required by city ordinance.
-Within the ESL area, washes with a capacity of 50 c.f.s. or greater are required to be maintained in their natural state.
-In other parts of the city and on smaller washes within the ESL area there are no requirements that a wash be kept natural; although it may not be altered as described above.
-Washes and their floodplains when left in their natural state have many beneficial functions in addition to drainage and flood control values.
-Aesthetics, wildlife habitat, recreation, water quality and ground water recharge are a few examples.
+Within the ESL area, washes with a 100-year peak discharge rate of 50 cfs or greater are required to be maintained in their natural state, unless a wash modification permit is obtained.
+In other parts of the city and on smaller washes within the ESL area there are no requirements that a wash be kept natural, but flow capacity must be maintained.
+Washes and their floodplains when left in their natural state have many beneficial functions in addition to drainage and flood control characteristics.
+Aesthetics, wildlife habitat, recreation, water quality and groundwater recharge are a few examples of these natural and beneficial floodplain functions.

 What is a floodplain?